phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 nomad.global  127.0.0.1  4648  alive   true    2         0.9.6  dc1         global
 ```

 The output shows our own agent, the address it is running on, its health state, some version information, and the datacenter and region.
-Additional metadata can be viewed by providing the -detailed flag.
+Additional metadata can be viewed by providing the `-detailed` flag.

 ---
-name:
+name: stopping-the-agent
 class: compact, col-2

-# [6]Stopping the Agent
+# Stopping the Agent

-You can use Ctrl-C (the interrupt signal) to halt the agent.
+You can use `Ctrl-C` (the interrupt signal) to halt the agent.
 By default, all signals will cause the agent to forcefully shutdown.
 The agent [can be configured][7] to gracefully leave on either the interrupt or terminate signals.

 After interrupting the agent, you should see it leave the cluster and shut down: